 Based in TheHub, health and wellbeing offer support to all students.
 The department is made up of an admin team, disability advisers, study support tutors, mental health advisers, counsellors and a welfare officer.
 They also have an on-site Medical Centre (which you should register with once you enrol!).

 The Spirituality and Faith Centre on the 3rd floor is a relaxing space, welcoming all students of faith and those of none.
-Did I mention they have their own yurt for meditation and relaxation?!
+Did I mention they have their own space for meditation and relaxation?!

 Support for disabled students